glotzerlab/hoomd-blue/ARCHITECTURE.md

 It dynamically cycles through the possible parameters and records the performance of each using CUDA events.
 After scanning through all parameters, it selects the best performing one to continue executing.
 GPU code in HOOMD-blue should instantiate and use one `Autotuner` for each kernel.
-Classes that use the autotuner should inherit from `Autotuned` which tracks all the autotuners and provides a UI to users.
-When needed, classes should override the base class `isAutotuningComplete` and `startAutotuning` as needed to pass the calls on to child objects. not otherwise managed by the `Simulation`.
+Classes that use have `Autotuner` member variables should inherit from `Autotuned` which tracks all the autotuners and provides a UI to users.
+When needed, classes should override the base class `isAutotuningComplete` and `startAutotuning` as to pass the calls on to child objects. not otherwise managed by the `Simulation`.
 For example, `PotentialPair::isAutotuningComplete`, calls both `ForceCompute::isAutotuningComplete` and `m_nlist->isAutotuningComplete` and combines the results.

 ## Python